Sharp Rees-Stealy Medical Group

 - Have all patient rights apply to the person(s) who may have legal responsibility to make decisions regarding medical care on your behalf.

 - Voice complaints or appeals about the medical group or care provided.
+Complaints can be made by contacting:

 Together, we are building a partnership in your health — one that is built on mutual trust and confidence.